Are you aware of the dos and don’ts associated with workplace bathrooms?

-Admittedly, it’s not always obvious and is rarely set out in official memos, but there is a workplace bathroom etiquette that is expected be followed – etiquette that plays a very important part of creating a happier, safer and cleaner working environment.
+Admittedly, it’s not always obvious and is rarely set out in official memos, but there is a workplace bathroom etiquette that is expected to be followed – the etiquette that plays a very important part of creating a greener, safer and healthier working environment.

 It’s designed to prevent embarrassment and awkwardness, show respect and consideration, but also, crucially, reduce the level of bathroom contamination that may render you and your workmates ill.